 The time-of-day procedure more realistically matches travel demand to network supply and structure as these vary over the course of 24 hours.
 The time of day procedure also incorporates features such as multiclass traffic assignment.
 This enables the conformity emissions analysis to reflect link volumes by specific vehicle type, rather than using regional or statewide averages.
 The highway time-of-day assignment splits into eight time periods the final highway trip tables from the iterated process.
-Separate assignments estimate highway vehicle-miles and travel speeds for eight time periods during the day: (1) the ten hour late evening-early morning off-peak period; (2) the shoulder hour preceding the AM peak hour; (3) the AM peak two hours; (4) the shoulder hour following the AM peak hour; (5) a four hour midday period; (6) the two hour shoulder period preceding the PM peak hour; (7) the PM peak two hours, and; (8) the two hour shoulder period following the PM peak hour.
+Separate assignments estimate highway vehicle-miles and travel speeds for eight time periods during the day: (1) the ten hour late evening-early morning off-peak period; (2) the shoulder hour preceding the AM peak hour; (3) the AM peak two hours; (4) the shoulder hour following the AM peak hour; (5) a four hour midday period; (6) the two hour shoulder period following the PM peak hour.
 Results of the separate period assignments are accumulated into daily volumes, and also tabulated into the vehicle-mile by vehicle type by speed range tables needed for the vehicle emission calculations.
 The principal new element in this analysis is the adaptation of model outputs for emissions calculation by the MOVES (the MOtor Vehicle Emissions Simulator) model.